Internal Rules Planning

 Organizations need to create and update their internal rules, so now let us discuss factors that go into that.
 Internal rules include policies, procedures, and any direction provided to the organization and individual employees about how to go about the organization's business.

-To create and update our internal rules, we need to consider the four platforms we have discussed above, plus a new concept, external guidance.
+To create and update our internal rules, we need to consider the four platforms we have discussed above, plus external guidance, and that is the Five Components for Policy Work.

 Let's discuss how all of those components feed into the creation of internal rules.